 💡 Tip: Terms can also be a great business tool.
 It's a great way to start a conversation if you wish to continue working with your client when you need to renew a contract.

 📍 Question: What if you did not put an end date in your contract, and the client wants more time than you discussed?

-📌Answer: The courts would look at the industry-standard for the amount of time that the work generally takes, and that time frame would reside.
+📌Answer: The courts would look at the industry standard for the amount of time the work generally takes and that time frame would reside.

 2. Termination and Cancellation:

-What happens when you don't want to work with your client or partner(s) any longer?
+What happens when you no longer want to work with your client or partner(s)?

-What if things don't work out, are you going to refund the funds that have already been used?
+What if things don't work out?
+Will you refund the funds that have already been used?

 You don't want the courts to decide this for you!

-You need to set boundaries, and this is the perfect place to do just that.
-In your contract, you would include the language to protect how you want the situation to be handled.
+You need to set boundaries; this is the perfect place to do just that.
+In your contract, you would include the language to protect how you want the situation handled.

 If you are working with a partner, how do you resolve the work you are doing together?